SaumiliHaldar/NexGenie/README.md

 ## Machine Learning Models

-NexGenie utilizes a range of machine learning models to deliver a robust and interactive experience:
+NexGenie utilizes a range of intelligent AI tools and services to deliver a responsive, contextual, and interactive user experience:

 ### NLP Models
-- **BERT (Bidirectional Encoder Representations from Transformers)**: For deep understanding of natural language queries.
-- **RoBERTa (Robustly Optimized BERT Pretraining Approach)**: For enhanced language comprehension and handling diverse queries.
-- **Transformers**: For tasks such as text classification and language translation.
-- **spaCy**: For tokenization, entity recognition, and language modeling.
+- **SentenceTransformer (`all-MiniLM-L6-v2`)**: For generating semantic embeddings of user queries and course descriptions to enable contextual understanding.
+- **FAISS (Facebook AI Similarity Search)**: For efficient similarity search over embedded course data, ensuring fast and relevant course recommendations.

 ### Conversational AI Models
-- **Seq2Seq (Sequence-to-Sequence) Models**: For generating coherent and contextually appropriate responses.
-- **Encoder-Decoder Models**: For accurately interpreting and responding to user queries.
-- **Generative Adversarial Networks (GANs)**: For creating empathetic and personalized responses.
+- **Dialogflow ES**: Manages intents and dialog flows, structures user input, and integrates seamlessly with the FastAPI backend to handle complex queries and parameters.

 ### Code Understanding and Generation Models
-- **CodeBERT (Code Embeddings from Transformers)**: For understanding coding concepts and languages.
-- **Graph Neural Networks (GNNs)**: For analyzing and understanding code structures and relationships.
-- **Sequence-to-Sequence Models**: For generating code snippets and solutions.
-- **Google Gemini API**: For generating well-structured code snippets based on user inputs.
+- **Google Gemini API (`gemini-1.5-flash`)**: For generating clean, structured, and language-specific code snippets based on user prompts.

-### Problem-Solving Models
-- **Decision Trees**: For identifying problem types and suggesting solutions.
-- **Random Forest**: For classifying problems and recommending approaches.
-- **Neural Networks (e.g., Multilayer Perceptron)**: For solving complex problems.

-### Multilingual Support Models
-- **Machine Translation Models**: For translating user queries and chatbot responses across different languages.
-- **Language Identification Models**: For detecting and adapting to user language preferences.

 These models enable NexGenie to:
-- Understand and process complex coding queries and problems.
+- Understand and process natural language queries using semantic similarity.
-- Provide formal, professional, and empathetic responses.
+- Provide instant and relevant course recommendations based on context.
+- Generate accurate and professional code snippets tailored to user input.
+- Offer a conversational interface using Dialogflow for an enhanced user experience.
 - Support multiple languages and offer personalized assistance to users.

 ## Contributing